GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ![](/images/tutorial11.png)

-You may wonder how is that \'Description\' column in the report used?
+You may wonder how is that 'Description' column in the report used?
 It is the first example of tag metadata, which you can configure.

 ![](/images/tutorial12.png)